Tenacibaculum skagerrakense

 Tenacibaculum skagerrakense is a bacterium.
 It is named after Skagerrak, Denmark, where it was first isolated.
 Its type strain is D30^{T} (=ATCC BAA-458^{T} =DSM 14836^{T}).

 Description

-It is Gram-negative, oxidase- and catalase-positive.
+T. skagerrakense is Gram-negative, oxidase- and catalase-positive.
 Cells are rods (0.5–15 micrometres in length) during exponential growth; spherical cells occur in stationary phase.
 Colonies are bright yellow and flexirubin-type pigment is absent.